José Mourinho: 2009–10: Final season in Italy and historic treble

 On 28 April 2010, José Mourinho reached the Champions League final for the second time in his career after Inter beat holders Barcelona 3–2 on aggregate, despite losing 1–0 at Camp Nou (which Mourinho called "the most beautiful defeat of my life").
-This brought Inter back into a European Cup final 38 years after their last (a defeat by Ajax).
-Mourinho was involved in a brief scuffle with Barcelona goalkeeper Víctor Valdés while attempting to join in the Inter celebrations.
-Mourinho afterwards stated that "anti-Madridismo" had motivated the Barça fans, suggesting that they were obsessed with reaching the final and winning the tournament in their arch-rival's home ground.
+This brought Inter back into a European Cup final 38 years after their last final appearance (a defeat to Ajax).
+Mourinho was involved in a brief confrontation with Barcelona goalkeeper Víctor Valdés while attempting to join in with the Inter celebrations.
+Mourinho afterwards stated that "anti-Madridismo" had motivated the Barça fans, suggesting that they were obsessed with reaching the final and winning the tournament on their arch-rival's home ground.
 Marca proclaimed that Mourinho had passed the test to become the next head coach of Real Madrid, as their fans celebrated the elimination of Barcelona.

-On 2 May, after a 2–0 away win at Rome against Lazio, Inter almost secured the Serie A title.
+On 2 May, after a 2–0 away win in Rome against Lazio, Inter almost secured the Serie A title.
 On 5 May 2010, the team won the Coppa Italia, defeating Roma 1–0, and on 16 May 2010, Inter beat Siena 1–0 to secure the domestic double, accomplishing the feat of winning all trophies available for a manager in the Serie A. On 22 May 2010, Inter won the 2010 Champions League after beating Bayern Munich 2–0, and in doing so became the first Italian club to complete the treble, with Mourinho personally celebrating the second Champions League title in his managerial career.

 The day after having won the Champions League, Mourinho said that he was "sad, as almost for sure it's my last game with Inter".
 He then added that "if you don't coach Real Madrid then you will always have a gap in your career".
 After days of discussions between Real Madrid and Inter, a world-record-breaking compensation package was successfully agreed on 28 May 2010, and Mourinho was consequently released by Inter.